On the Cauchy problem for backward stochastic partial differential equations in H\"{o}lder spaces: BSPDE with space-invariant coefficients and

-In what follows, we obtain an explicit expression for the classical solution $(u,v)$ to BSPDE \eqref{simple_linear_bspde} by the terminal term $\Phi$ and the free term $f$.
-Consequently, the a priori H\"{o}lder estimates are derived.
-At last, we prove the existence and uniqueness result of classical solution to BSPDE \eqref{simple_linear_bspde}.
+The rest of the section is structured as follows.
+In Section~\ref{sec3.1}, we prove the above explicit expression for the classical solution $(u,v)$ to BSPDE (\ref{simplelinearbspde}) in terms of the terminal term $\Phi$ and the free term $f$.
+In Section~\ref{sec3.2}, we derive the a priori H\"{o}lder estimates.
+Finally, in Section~\ref{sec3.3}, we prove the existence and uniqueness result of classical solution to BSPDE (\ref {simplelinearbspde}).

-\subsection{Explicit Expression of $(u,v)$}
+\subsection{Explicit expression of $(u,v)$}